 4. Become More Efficient in the Kitchen

 You’ve probably seen Jamie Oliver whip up a whole meal in under 15 minutes.
 One of his secrets for creating meals in such short time is to work efficiently – to boil water in the kettle, for instance, or to have the pan hot and ready, or to use time-efficient appliances or to prepare one part of the dish while another is cooking.

-Another way to be efficient is to have hot water in the sink to clean as you go, saving you the big cleaning job at the end of a meal.
+Another way to be efficient is to have hot water in the sink to clean as you go or to stack the dishwasher as you go, saving you the big cleaning job at the end of a meal.

 Efficiency comes with practice.
 Meals that you are most familiar with, will be the most efficient.

 You don’t need to spend all day in the kitchen to cook healthy, tasty and inexpensive meals from scratch.
-Just a little planning, preparation and an efficient work flow allows you to have wholesome meals on the table in next to no time.
+Just a little planning, preparation and an efficient workflow allow you to have wholesome meals on the table in next to no time.